Product Name: Real Translator Jobs

 - You can see a list of companies who are interested in translation work.

 - You can see confidential company documents when translating.

 - When you translate, you have the power to either translate properly or not because that company won’t understand it anyway (Evil sneer)

-- Once you find a work you need, you will need to further pay for their upsells, making it 2 times’ worth of payment BEFORE you even actually made any work.
+- Once you find the work you need, you will need to further pay for their upsells, making it 2 times’ worth of payment before you even actually made any work.

-- You need experience to actually find a work because companies don’t trust you so it’s VERY difficult to find jobs.
+- You need experience to actually find work because companies don’t trust you so it’s very difficult to find jobs.

 - Using countries as bait to lure innocent people into joining (unethical).

-- Fake discounts (those are the real prices anyways).
+- Fake discounts (those are the real prices anyway).

 - Upsells galore.

 - Companies won’t hire you as a permanent staff as there are only so many things to translate after all.